15 Global Climate Change

 Figure 15.15: A Pliocene–Pleistocene stack of 57 globally distributed benthic δ18O records.

-The two more recent swings, the Younger Dryas and the Climatic Optimum, demonstrate complex changes.
+The two more recent climate swings, the Younger Dryas and the Holocene Climatic Optimum, demonstrate complex changes.
 These events are more recent, yet have conflicting information.
 The Younger Dryas’ cooling is widely recognized in the Northern Hemisphere, though the event’s timing, about 12,000 years ago, does not appear to be equal everywhere.
 Also, it is difficult to find in the Southern Hemisphere.
-The Climatic Optimum is a warming around 6,000 years ago; it was not universally warmer, nor as warm as current warming, and not warm at the same time everywhere.
+The Holocene Climatic Optimum is a warming around 6,000 years ago; it was not universally warmer, nor as warm as current warming, and not warm at the same time everywhere.

 15.3.2 Proxy Indicators of Past Climates